AdobeDocs/experience-platform.en/help/destinations/api/connect-activate-batch-destinations.md

 ---
 # Connect to batch destinations and activate data using the Flow Service API

-This tutorial demonstrates how to use the Flow Service API to create a batch [cloud storage](../catalog/cloud-storage/overview.md) or [email marketing destination](../catalog/email-marketing/overview.md), create a dataflow to your new created destination, and export data to your newly created destination via CSV files.
+This tutorial demonstrates how to use the Flow Service API to create a batch [cloud storage](../catalog/cloud-storage/overview.md) or [email marketing destination](../catalog/email-marketing/overview.md), create a dataflow to your newly created destination, and export data to your newly created destination via CSV files.

 This tutorial uses the Adobe Campaign destination in all examples, but the steps are identical for all batch cloud storage and email marketing destinations.

 ![Overview - the steps to create a destination and activate segments](../assets/api/email-marketing/overview.png)

-If you prefer to use the user interface in Platform to connect a destination and activate data, see the [Connect a destination](../ui/connect-destination.md) and [Activate audience data to batch profile export destinations](../ui/activate-batch-profile-destinations.md) tutorials.
+If you prefer to use the Platform user interface to connect to a destination and activate data, see the [Connect a destination](../ui/connect-destination.md) and [Activate audience data to batch profile export destinations](../ui/activate-batch-profile-destinations.md) tutorials.

-## Get started {#get-started}
+## Getting started {#get-started}

 This guide requires a working understanding of the following components of Adobe Experience Platform: